JervenBolleman/void-generator/README.md

-# A Detailed Statistics generator for a void file
+# A Detailed Statistics generator for a VoID file

+This CLI tool will automatically generates [VoID description](https://www.w3.org/TR/void/) as RDF for a public endpoint given its URL.

+## Build

 Building uses java 17 and maven 3.6+